mmcco/ssh-auth-methods/README.md

 ## Use

-The next two subsections assume that you're using this script as a stand-alone shell script.
+The next two subsections assume that you're using this as a stand-alone shell script.
 The function can be imported to Python 3 code.
 See the section *Function* for a discussion of this.